Seeneva/seeneva-reader-android/README.md

 | *Pixel 2 XL*             | ~15s                  | ~75s                   |
 | *Nexus 5*                | ~60s                  | ~190s                  |
 | *Ainol Novo 7 Aurora II* | ~180s                 | ~600s                  |

+## Permissions

+*Seeneva* requires some Android permissions to run properly:

+- `android.permission.READ_EXTERNAL_STORAGE`: required on Android up to 4.3.
+This permission allows to add into the library comic book files located on device external storage (like SD card).
+- `android.permission.FOREGROUND_SERVICE`: required to process comic book adding inside a [foreground Service](https://developer.android.com/guide/components/foreground-services).
+Each comic book goes through a ML model which can take up to a few minutes.
+The foreground Service allows *Seeneva* to keep adding comics without the risk of being killed by the OS when the user has placed the app in the background.
+- `android.permission.WAKE_LOCK`, `android.permission.RECEIVE_BOOT_COMPLETED`: required by [AndroidX WorkManager](https://developer.android.com/reference/androidx/work/package-summary) library. *Seeneva* uses that library to periodically sync added comic book files to determine their status (e.g. comic book file was removed, renamed or corrupted) and display that status to the user.
+These permissions allow to start that periodical task after the device has been rebooted.

 ## Screenshots